St. Louis: 20th century

 The Government Building is at the 1904 World's Fair.

-In 1900, the entire streetcar system was shut down by a several months-long strike, with significant unrest occurring in the city & violence against the striking workers.
+In 1900, the entire streetcar system was shut down by a several months-long strike, with significant unrest occurring in the city and violence against the striking workers.

 In 1904, the city hosted the World's Fair and the Olympics, becoming the first non-European city to host the games.
 The formal name for the 1904 World's Fair was the Louisiana Purchase Exposition.
 Permanent facilities and structures remaining from the fair are located in Forest Park, and other notable structures within the park's boundaries include the St. Louis Art Museum, the St. Louis Zoo and the Missouri History Museum, and Tower Grove Park and the Botanical Gardens.

 After the Civil War, social and racial discrimination in housing and employment were common in St. Louis.
 In 1916, during the Jim Crow Era, St. Louis passed a residential segregation ordinance saying that if 75% of the residents of a neighborhood were of a certain race, no one from a different race was allowed to move in.
 That ordinance was struck down in a court challenge, by the NAACP, after which racial covenants were used to prevent the sale of houses in certain neighborhoods to "persons not of Caucasian race".
 Again, St. Louisans offered a lawsuit in challenge, and such covenants were ruled unconstitutional by the U.S. Supreme Court in 1948 in Shelley v.
 Kraemer.

 In 1926, Douglass University, a historically black university was founded by B. F. Bowles in St. Louis, and at the time no other college in St. Louis County admitted black students.

 In the first half of the 20th century, St. Louis was a destination in the Great Migration of African Americans from the rural South seeking better opportunities.
 During World War II, the NAACP campaigned to integrate war factories.
 In 1964, civil rights activists protested at the construction of the Gateway Arch to publicize their effort to gain entry for African Americans into the skilled trade unions, where they were underrepresented.
 The Department of Justice filed the first suit against the unions under the Civil Rights Act of 1964.